| HARP MAINTENANCE(This article originally appeared in the Winter, 1991 issue of the

 a humidifier.

+What kind of humidifier?
 This is extremely important, so read carefully!
 There are three types of

 humidifiers, and only one is appropriate for wooden musical instruments.